There was a time when layering skincare was simple. You cleansed, you toned, and you moisturized. In the daytime, you added sunscreen on top.

 On the other hand, physical sunscreens create an opaque barrier on your skin.
 They won’t allow any other product to work effectively over them.

-So, if you put moisturizer over sunblock, the latter will stop the former from being effective.
+So, if you put moisturizer over sunblock, the latter will prevent the former from being effective.
 And that is precisely why you need to understand how to layer face products.

-Plus, putting on the moisturizer or serum over the physical formulation can give the sunblock a patchy effect, reducing sun protection.
-This makes it crucial that physical sunscreen is the last step in your (daytime) skincare routine.
+Plus, applying moisturizer or serum over the physical formulation can give the sunblock a patchy effect, reducing its sun protection.
+So, for best results, physical sunscreen should be the final step in your daytime routine.

 Makeup?